Chaco Canyon Consulting

 Organizational leaders

-Use the booklet as part of a program for enhancing your organization's sophistication with respect to project disasters.
+Use the ebook as part of a program for enhancing your organization's sophistication with respect to project disasters.
 Pick and choose ideas, add your own insights, and examine organizational policy for ways to tighten project creation and management practice, and for ways to enhance and focus monitoring.
-Or have us customize the booklet to your organization to create training and reference materials for executives, senior managers, sponsors, auditors and project managers.
+Or have us customize the ebook to your organization to create training and reference materials for executives, senior managers, sponsors, auditors and project managers.

 Senior managers